-Surfer's Paradise is as good a place as any to organise your zorbing.
+Surfers Paradise is as good a place as any to organise your zorbing.
 Get into a giant hamster ball and roll down a hill.
 Simple really.
-Can't believe it took so long for someone to come up with the idea.
+We can't believe it took so long for someone to come up with the idea.

 You can't say you've been to the east coast of Australia if you haven't at least had a go at surfing.
 There plenty of great spots between Sydney and Brisbane, but Byron Bay is best for beginners.
 There are plenty of surf schools about, so the prices are pretty reasonable.
 Don't be shy, it's not as hard as it looks and you'll probably be standing up within two or three hours.